stabix/stabix/doc/data_from_paper.rst

 Kacher and Robertson (2012) ...........................

-Kacher and Robertson analyzed slip transfer in 304 stainless steel (fcc structure), using in situ TEM deformation [#KacherRobertson_2012]_.
+Kacher and Robertson analyzed slip transfer in 304 stainless steel (FCC structure), using in situ TEM deformation [#KacherRobertson_2012]_.
 In this work, a bicrystal with a misorientation angle of 36° and misorientation axis of [-11, -22,  -2] is characterized.
 Dislocation/grain boundary interactions are analysed and knowing the incoming system, the magnitude of residual dislocation Burgers vector is plotted in function of possible outgoing systems.
 Calculations are reproduced using the |matlab| toolbox and obtained values are compared to Kacher's results (see Figure 1).